One person sent to hospital in west Charlotte shooting, MEDIC says

-CHARLOTTE — MEDIC responded to a shooting in west Charlotte that sent one person to the hospital Monday afternoon.
+CHARLOTTE — One person was injured in a shooting in west Charlotte Saturday night, MEDIC said.

-Paramedics responded to the scene at the 2500 block of Tanglebrook Lane in response to a call about a gunshot wound just after 12:30 p.m., MEDIC said.
+MEDIC responded to the scene at Revolution Park Drive around 10 p.m.
+Saturday.

-One person was found suffering a gunshot wound and was sent to a hospital with life-threatening injuries, according to MEDIC.
+There, they found one person suffering a gunshot wound.
+The victim was sent to the hospital with life-threatening injuries, MEDIC said.

 No additional details have been made available.